 When a parent with joint custody wishes to become the primary custodian, all the court has to determine is whether this change would be in the best interest of the child (discussed directly above).

-This commonly occurs when one of the parents becomes the only parent spending at least 40% of his/her time with the child.
-Since this parent is the “de facto” primary custodial parent anyway, the judge may agree to make it official by changing the custody order.2
+This commonly occurs when one of the parents becomes the only parent spending at least 40% of their time with the child.
+Since this parent is the “de facto” primary custodial parent anyway, the judge may agree to make it official by changing the custody order.3

 2.2.
 Changing from having visitation to having joint or primary custody